1-877-929-7245

 • Breakfast, Dinner

-Day 3 - The Brocken Railway
+Day 3 - A trip on the Brocken Railway

 Today takes us on a scenic rail journey aboard the Brocken Railway to the summit of Brocken, the highest peak in the Harz Mountains at 3,743 feet.
 We enjoy stunning panoramic views of the Upper Harz National Park as we wind our way up the snow-covered mountain to the terminus, Brockenbahnhof, the highest narrow-gauge railway station in Germany.